CraigBladow/cc41/README.md

 | atime24 | Append time in X register to Alpha register in 24 hour format.
 | atox | The value of the left most character in the Alpha register is placed in X and the Alpha register contents are shifted left one character.
 A 0 is placed in X if the Alpha register is empty.
 | cla   | Clear the Alpha register.
+| cld   | Clear the display.
+Has no effect in CC41
 | clrg  | Clear all numbered memory registers
 | clrgx | Clear registers starting at bbb, through eee incrementing by ii as specified in X by bbb.eeeii.
 | clsum | Clear statistics registers.